kimchicoffee/Pokemon-List/README.md

 # JC The King of Pokemon masters#

 ## Summary ##
   > It's for the people who's interested in JC's pokemon collection list.
-The page would display a list with JC's each pokemon's names, numbers, zipcodes where they are found.
+The page would display a list with JC's each pokemon's names he collected so far.
+There is a input box you can add new pokemon's name to the list.
 ## Solution ##
   > It uese Angular.js, Express.js